-Component Explanation Scalix Libical Dependency for Scalix Server.
-Required component when using the Scalix Server component.
-Scalix Character Set Detection Dependency for Scalix Server (version 11.3 and later).
-Required component when using the Scalix Server component.
+Component Explanation Component Dependency for Scalix Server.
+Scalix Libical Required component when using the Scalix Server component.
+Scalix Character Set Dependency for Scalix Server (version 12 and later).
+Detection Required component when using the Scalix Server component.
 Scalix Server Central component that stores mail and calendar items, routes messages, establishes protocols for accessing mail, provides LDAP, and manages all connections in a distributed server arrangement.
 Required component and must be accompanied by the Scalix Management Agent component.
-Scalix DB PostgreSQL database integration.
+PostgreSQL database integration.
 Configures the server to communicate with the Postgres database, which is a pre-installation requirement.
-Required component when using the Scalix Messaging Services component.
-Scalix Apache/Tomcat Con- nector Bridge between Tomcat and the Apache server.
+Scalix DB Required component when using the Scalix Messaging Services component.
+Scalix Apache/Tomcat Connector Bridge between Tomcat and the Apache server.
 Tomcat is a server that executes Java.
 Required component on all servers.
-Scalix Tomcat Version of Tomcat that is specially configured for use with Scalix.
-Tomcat is a server that executes Java.
-Required component on all servers.
-Scalix Messaging Services Provides access to mailbox services.
-Required component when using the Scalix Web Access (SWA), Scalix Search and Index Service, or the Scalix Mobile Client component.
-Scalix Management Agent Manages calls between the Scalix Management Console (SAC) and its associated servers.
-Required component when the Scalix Management Console is used.
-If you do not intend to use Scalix Management Console to manage users, you need not install the Scalix Management Agent.
-Component must be on same computer as the Scalix Server component.
+Version of Tomcat that is specially configured for use with Scalix.
+Tomcat is a server that exe- cutes Java.
+Scalix Tomcat Required component on all servers.
+Provides access to mailbox services.
+Required component when using the Scalix Web Access (SWA), Scalix Scalix Messaging Services Search and Index Service.